ejmr/LNVL/docs/Howto.md

 string is empty.
 Nothing will appear on screen but the player will have to press a key to continue.
-If you want to use that effect for a dramatic pause, for example, then your script will be more readable by using the `LNVL.Scene.Pause` constant.
+If you want to use that effect for a dramatic pause, for example, then your script will be more readable by using the `Pause` constant.
 It is the equivalent of writing `""` in a scene but it makes the intentional pause explicit.

 ### Backgrounds ###